-Table 3.1 gives a summary of the monthly indices, the quarterly and yearly averages as well as the percentage changes in the yearly average since 1999.
-Indices for the years 1999 to 2001 have been worked out using as base the fourth quarter of 1993, while the base period for the calculation of the index from 2002 up to first quarter 2009 is the fourth quarter of 2001.
+Table 3.1 summarises the monthly indices, the quarterly and yearly averages as well as the percentage changes in the yearly average since 2000.
+Indices for the years 2000 to 2001 have been worked out using as base the fourth quarter of 1993, while the base period for the calculation of the index from 2002 up to first quarter 2009 is the fourth quarter of 2001.
 As from April 2009 the base period used is the second quarter of 2009.

 The series are not strictly comparable because of different base periods.
 However, for some particular purposes, comparison between the series may be necessary.
-A chain linked series with base period second quarter 2009 has been worked out and is given in table 3.2.
+A chain linked series with base period second quarter 2009 has been worked out and is given in Table 3.2.

-Central Statistics Office Ministry of Finance and Economic Development Port Louis February 2011
+Central Statistics Office Ministry of Finance and Economic Development Port Louis May 2011